leiacarts/litmap/README.md

 ## Overview

-is a React-based app that allows users to see a list of bookstore and cafe locations in NYC.
+LIT MAP NYC is a React-based app that allows users to see a list of bookstore and cafe locations in NYC.
 Google Maps API keys allow users to filter their options and “light up” the map by visiting different locations.

 ## Learning Objectives